 On some pages, you will find various offers that are available only for a limited period of time.
 In order to avoid any issue with time zones, it displays a countdown.
 That way, you will always know how long you have left.
 The plugin used to offer you that peace of mind is called Scarcity Builder.
 Maybe you can also use such a plugin?

 Do you hate annoying popups that jump out as soon as you land on a new page?
-Layered Popup has so many options to use popups in an intelligent way.
+Green Popup (formerly called Layered Popup) has so many options to use popups in an intelligent way.
 Depending on where you look on the site, you might see some popups when you click a particular image or link, or at the bottom of a page, after you have a better idea of what content is on that page instead of being annoyed by a popup right when you start reading something.
 If you have a site where you want to use popups that are fun and not annoying, try the Layered Popup for WP.
 And the author is super nice and responsive!

 Once you register to this site, to download a patch, watch a Master Class video or join a course, it will add your name to my mailing list so it will allow you to stay informed of new content in the Campus, particular events, and sometimes, special offers I think you would love, even if they are not from this site.
 I have been using Active Campaign since 2015.
 I needed to “upgrade” from my previous mailing system because I outgrew it.